flycheck/flycheck/README.md

 Flycheck [![Build Status](https://travis-ci.org/lunaryorn/flycheck.png?branch=master)](https://travis-ci.org/lunaryorn/flycheck)
 ========

-Flycheck provides on-the-fly syntax checking for GNU Emacs 24.
-Essentially it's “flymake done right” with
+Flycheck (aka “Flymake done right”) is a modern on-the-fly syntax checking extension for GNU Emacs 24 with:

-- major-mode based checkers (instead of file name patterns),
-- simple declarative checker definitions (instead of init functions),
-- ready-to-use syntax checkers for a bunch of languages (instead of broken checkers using non-existing tools),
+- ready-to-use syntax checkers for a bunch of languages,
+- easy customization,
+- a comprehensive manual,
+- a dead simple, declarative API to create new syntax checkers,
+- major-mode based selection of syntax checkers,
+- multiple syntax checkers per buffer,
+- a “doesn’t get in your way” guarantee,
-- and a clean, concise and understandable implementation (instead of a almost 2k line mess of spaghetti code).
+- and a clean, concise and understandable implementation with decent test coverage.

-And this is how it looks like, using the awesome [solarized-light][] color theme:
+And this is how it looks like, using the awesome [solarized-light][] color
+theme:

 ![Screenshot of Flycheck in action](https://github.com/lunaryorn/flycheck/raw/master/doc/screenshot.png)